 The plates mean, “To see stars” (an allusion to warm summer nights, for wonderful top-down motoring under a clear, sparkling sky… or to see movie stars.)
 Or, when she is carrying Canny, perhaps the plates could mean “double century stars”?
 Well, one can pretend!

-Elaina is even featured as a Hot Green Machine on hi-mpg.org.
-That’s right, she has an EPA rating of 30 mpg on the highway (and has gotten a consistent 35 mpg on longer trips…)
+Elaina has an EPA rating of 30 mpg on the highway.
+She has gotten a consistent 35 mpg on longer trips.